-The technique emerged primarily as a way to organize notes into a more cogent structure — both hierarchical and radial — than outlines allow.
-But in time, that same hub-and-spoke-style layout proved useful in charting relationships for a number of business use cases.
-Mind mapping has borne fruit for information architecture in UX design, project and people management, organization charting and more.
+This technique emerged primarily as a way to organize notes into a more cogent structure — both hierarchical and radial — than outlines allow.
+But in time, that same hub-and-spoke-style layout proved useful in charting relationships for numerous business use cases.
+Mind mapping has borne fruit for information architecture in UX design, project management, people management, organization charting and more.

 Who should try it?
 Users who need to transition from mind maps to lean development.

-MindMeister has a long track record, dating back to 2007.
-It supports the traditional use cases associated with mind mapping, such as project management (Michelle Matus, product marketing manager at MindMeister, told Built In last month that she creates a distinct map for each new feature launch), presentation mode (users can turn branches and topics into slides) and collaborative brainstorming (multiple users can edit the same file).
+What it does: MindMeister has a long track record, dating back to 2007.
+It supports the traditional use cases associated with mind mapping, such as project management, presentation mode (users can turn branches and topics into slides) and collaborative brainstorming (multiple users can edit the same file).

 Who should try it?
 The all-in-one types.

-Along with options like Notion and Trello, Monday.com is among a wave of platforms that attempt to package seemingly every aspect of digital workspaces under one roof, from product timelines to calendars to meeting agendas. “[W]e want to be the brain of the business,” Matt Burns, startup ecosystem leader at Monday.com, told Built In last year.
-The wave, of course, has only intensified amid the push to remote and hybrid work.
+What it does: Monday.com is among a wave of platforms that attempt to package seemingly every aspect of digital workspaces under one roof, from product timelines to calendars to meeting agendas.
+The wave, of course, has only intensified amid the push for remote and hybrid work.

-Last year, Monday.com also incorporated a mind-mapping visualization, built on Thoughtflow, to its selections, or views.
+Notable features: Monday.com has incorporated a mind-mapping visualization, built on Thoughtflow, to its selections, or views.
 In it, users can transform a mind-map subtopic or item into a task, which then becomes visible in the platform’s broader table view.
 It’s a similar concept to MindMeister’s “mind maps-meet-Kanban,” but slotted into a larger productivity suite.

 Who should try it?
 Users who want to blur action and planning diagrams.

-One differentiator between Taskade and other many-view productivity workspaces is that it allows users to add assignments and due dates directly into mind map nodes — essentially blurring the line between a mind map subtopic and an action-list task.
-Those who appreciate that kind of intermingling, compared to a harder wall between planning diagrams and action tables, may want to give the platform a spin in the live demo window.
-Try one of the platform’s two-dozen-plus templates — including those for daily scrums, startup strategy mapping and onboarding information mapping — to get started quickly.
+Notable features: One differentiator between Taskade and other many-view productivity workspaces is that it allows users to add assignments and due dates directly into mind map nodes — essentially blurring the line between a mind map subtopic and an action-list task.
+Those who appreciate that kind of intermingling, compared to a harder wall between planning diagrams and action tables, may want to give the platform a spin in the live demo window and try one of the platform’s two-dozen-plus templates to get started quickly.

 Who should try it?
 Users who require information diagrams beyond mind maps.

-XMind covers the mind mapping basics, with six quick-reference mind map templates from which to choose, plus several options to customize from there.
+What it does: XMind covers the mind mapping basics, with several quick-reference mind map templates from which to choose, plus several options to customize from there.
 But what stands out most is the app’s inclusion of eight additional diagramming schemes: logic charts, brace maps, org charts, tree charts, timelines, fishbones, tree tables and matrices.

 Who should try it?
 Mind mappers who dabble.

-In terms of design, the web-based Coggle considers simplicity and collaboration its central features.
-Indeed, the no-toolbar interface remains nearly identical to when it debuted in 2013 and was described as “bare bones” by PC World.
+Notable features: In terms of design, the web-based Coggle considers simplicity and collaboration its central features.
+Indeed, the no-toolbar interface remains nearly identical to when it debuted in 2013 and was described as “bare-bones” by PC World.
 As for collaboration, users can invite others to edit and add to a map (in real time) by clicking on the “plus” icon and dropping in an email.